Postdoctoral Appointee in Machine Learning and Uncertainty Quantification in Atomistic Modeling

-+ PhD in a field of materials/physical sciences, applied mathematics, or engineering + Experience in uncertainty quantification and/or machine learning + Experience in computational science and software development
++ PhD in a field of materials/physical sciences, applied mathematics, or engineering + Expertise in uncertainty quantification and/or machine learning + Expertise in computational science and software development

-+ Experience using state-of-the-art machine learning tools in the physical sciences + Experience in atomistic simulations + Experience in C++ and Python + Experience in performing interdisciplinary research in a team environment + Excellent interpersonal communication skills
++ Experience using state-of-the-art machine learning tools in the physical sciences + Knowledge and expertise in atomistic simulations, C++, and Python + Experience in performing coordinated research + Excellent interpersonal skills

 This position does not currently require a Department of Energy (DOE) security clearance.
 Sandia will conduct a pre-employment drug test and background review that includes checks of personal references, credit, law enforcement records, and employment/education verifications.
 Furthermore, employees in New Mexico need to pass a U.S. Air Force background screen for access to Kirtland Air Force Base.
 Substance abuse or illegal drug use, falsification of information, criminal activity, serious misconduct or other indicators of untrustworthiness can cause access to be denied or terminated, resulting in the inability to perform the duties assigned and subsequent termination of employment.
 If hired without a clearance and it subsequently becomes necessary to obtain and maintain one for the position, or you bid on positions that require a clearance, a pre-processing background review may be conducted prior to a required federal background investigation.
 Applicants for a DOE security clearance need to be U.S. citizens.
 If you hold more than one citizenship (i.e., of the U.S. and another country), your ability to obtain a security clearance may be impacted.
 Members of the workforce (MOWs) hired at Sandia who require uncleared access for greater than 179 days during their employment, are required to go through the Uncleared Personal Identity Verification (UPIV) process.
 Access includes physical and/or cyber (logical) access, as well as remote access to any NNSA information technology (IT) systems.
 UPIV requirements are not applicable to individuals who require a DOE personnel security clearance for the performance of their SNL employment or to foreign nationals.
 The UPIV process will include the completion of a USAccess Enrollment, SF-85 (Questionnaire for Non-Sensitive Positions) and OF-306 (Declaration of for Federal Employment).
 An unfavorable UPIV determination will result in immediate retrieval of the SNL issued badge, removal of cyber (logical) access and/or removal from SNL subcontract.
 All MOWs may appeal the unfavorable UPIV determination to DOE/NNSA immediately.
 If the appeal is unsuccessful, the MOW may try to go through the UPIV process one year after the decision date.